stateofca/opencred/README.md

 "untrusted".

 While configuring a workflow an `untrustedVariableAllowList` property contains a list of variables that are allowed to be passed in this manner.
-There is a default `redirectPath` variable that will always be included.

 ```yaml
 workflows: